 - Be aware that relocating your kitchen sink, dishwasher or washing machine will incur extra plumbing costs.

-- And factor in designing a new kitchen, which will cost upwards of £5,000.
+- And factor in designing a kitchen, which will cost upwards of £5,000.

 Make sure that your new kitchen is accessed directly from the hallway, as you don’t want to have to walk through other rooms to get to it.
 Also consider putting the kitchen itself in the darkest part of the room, as this is where you will spend the least time and it will need plenty of artificial task lighting anyway.
-It makes far more sense to put the dining or living areas closest to the windows where you can sit and enjoy the views.
+It makes far more sense to put the dining or living areas closest to the windows, where you can sit and enjoy the views and light.

 If you don’t want to go completely open-plan, consider installing sliding pocket or bi-fold doors between rooms, which will enable you to open the space up or close it off as and when required.
 Sliding pocket doors typically cost from a couple of hundred pounds for a single door kit, up to thousands for glazed bi-folds.

 In a sizeable home, if you spend £20,000 on a new kitchen appropriately, you could add £50,000 in value to your property.
-Take a look at our guide to cutting the cost of a new kitchen to achieve a stylish finish on a budget.
+Take a look at our guide to making a new kitchen cost less so that you can achieve a stylish finish, on a budget.